Quick checklist

 Before

-- Save provider instructions in the audit packet.
+- Save provider support contact and transfer instructions in the audit packet.

 During

-- Keep login access available during the call.
+- Keep portal login access available during the audit session.

-- Explain edits using notes in the system.
+- Explain edits using notes already in the system; do not add new annotations during the audit.

 After

-- Add ELD review to the weekly safety routine.
+- Add ELD log review to the weekly safety coordinator routine.

-- Document provider support tickets if records were unavailable.
+- Document provider support tickets if records were delayed or unavailable during the review.

 Download